AvalerionHF/BTCspinner.io-Glitch/README.md

 - Browse to BTCspinner.io and click "Play" button.

 # Known Issues
-1. Spinner stops spinning; you will need to refresh the page if that happens.
+1. Spinner stops spinning / blurs out; you will need to refresh the page if that happens.
-2. Spinner doesn't start all/blurred out; you will need to refresh the page if that happens.
+2. Spinner doesn't start at all / is blurred out; you will need to refresh the page if that happens.

+~Avalerion@HF